liflab/beepbeep-3-book/markdown/palettes/README.md

 The single argument of `TransitionOtherwise`'s constructor is the destination state of the transition.

 We are almost done.
-The remaining step is to associate output symbols to the each state of the machine.
+The remaining step is to associate output symbols to each state of the machine.
 We shall illustrate another feature of BeepBeep's `MooreMachine` object: instead of giving fixed symbols to states, we make the machine output values of their local variables.
 This is possible since the method `addSymbol()` requires a `Function` object; our previous example was just the particular case where this function was a `Constant`.
 Here, we pass a `ContextVariable` fetching the value of *c* in the processor's context, and associate it to state 0:

 ``` java
 machine.addSymbol(0, new ContextVariable("c"));